-Consumers spent 5.5 percent more on durable goods in November 2005 than in the same month one year previously.
-They bought more clothes leatherwear and shoes in particular.
+Consumers spent 5.5 percent more on durable goods in November 2005 than in the same month a year previously.
+They bought more clothes, leatherwear and shoes in particular.
 Spending on consumer electronics and furniture was up as well.
 Car sales, on the other hand, were in decline.
 Households also spent more on food, drink and tobacco than one year previously.
 The increase was 1.5 percent.
 Spending on services was up 0.7 percent.